Outlaw Rogue PvP Rotation and Playstyle (Shadowlands / Patch 9.2)

 Shiv generates 1 Combo Point.

-Ruthlessness has 20% chance per Combo Point spent to grant 1 Combo Point.
-Using a Finishing Move with 5 Combo Points will therefore automatically grant 1 Combo Point.
+Ruthlessness has a 20% chance per Combo Point spent to grant 1 Combo Point.
+Using a Finishing Move with 5 Combo Points will, therefore, automatically grant 1 Combo Point.
 Be aware that using a Finishing Move with 6 Combo Points when playing with the

-Deeper Stratagem talent has a 20% chance to grant 2 Combo Points.
+Devious Stratagem talents, has a 20% chance to grant 2 Combo Points if you had 6, and a 40% chance if you had 7.

-Now that you know how to generate Combo Points, knowing how to spend them is
+Now that you know how to generate Combo Points, learning how to spend them is

-even more important.
-As an Outlaw Rogue you should always use your finishers with
+even more critical.
+As an Outlaw Rogue, you should always use your finishers with

-5 Combo Points or more to be certain you will benefit from Ruthlessness.
+5 Combo Points or more to be sure you will benefit from Ruthlessness.

 Here are the abilities you will be spending Combo Points on and what situations you